chakra-ui/panda/website/pages/docs/references/cli.md

 Skip generating CSS for theme tokens, preflight, keyframes, static and global css.

-Thich means that the generated CSS will only contain the CSS related to the styles found in the included files.
+This means that the generated CSS will only contain the CSS related to the styles found in the included files.

 > Note that you can use a `glob` to override the `config.include` option like this:
 > `panda cssgen "src/**/*.css" --minimal`